a-subhani/CodeLab-II-Python-2023/Chapter 2 -Grpahical User Interface/README.md

 Number of special characters:  1
 &nbsp;
 &nbsp;
-## Exercise 2:  Age Calculator characters
+## Exercise 2:  Age Calculator
 Create a program to take input of the user's date of birth and output the age.
 Expected input: 8/5/2018
 Expected output: Your age is 5 years
-Hint : you can use the date from datetime package to get today's date &nbsp;
+Hint: you can use the date from datetime package to get today's date &nbsp;
 &nbsp;
 ## Exercise 3: Capitalize letters
 Create a GUI that takes input and changes all letters to upper case. hint : Use upper() function